NWA World Junior Heavyweight Championship

 - Top Turnbuckle Plancha Suicida

+For most of 2005, Tiger Mask held the IWGP Jr. Heavyweight Championship.
+Holding the belt for over nine months, he defeated Liger, Black Tiger, Minoru, and Togo before dropping the title to Black Tiger on 10/8 at the Tokyo Dome Show.
+Tiger Mask also saw a good deal of success at the Best of the Super Jr. Tournament, beating Gedo in the Finals to win the tournament.
+All in all, Tiger Mask had perhaps the best year in New Japan of all the junior heavyweights.
 2006 was a big year for Tiger Mask.
 On February 19th he defeated Black Tiger for the IWGP Jr. Heavyweight Championship and the NWA Jr. Heavyweight Championship.
 Tiger Mask would successfully defend the IWGP Jr. Heavyweight Championship against Minoru before losing the title to Kanemoto on May 3rd.
 At the Best of the Super Jr. Tournament, Tiger Mask came in second place in his block, defeated Liger in the semi-finals, but lost to Minoru in the Finals.
 Still, since Tiger Mask defeated both Liger and Koji Kanemoto, it was considered a very successful tournament for Tiger Mask.
 Tiger Mask held the NWA Jr. Heavyweight Championship for the rest of 2006, defeating all challengers.

-Tiger Mask entered the year as the NWA Jr. Heavyweight Champion, but it was infrequently defended and he would lose the title in May to Quackenbush while wrestling in America.
+Tiger Mask entered 2007 as the NWA Jr. Heavyweight Champion, but it was infrequently defended and he would lose the title in May to Quackenbush while wrestling in America.
 At the Best of the Super Jr. Tournament, Tiger Mask would pick up a win over Liger but would come in 3rd place in his bracket, barely missing the semi-finals.
 In late August he returned to Michinoku Pro to participate in the Fukumen World League, a 16 man tournament with only masked wrestlers.
 After defeating Kikutaro, Olimpico, and Tigers Mask in the first three rounds, Tiger Mask defeated Atlantis in the finals to win the tournament.
 He would get another shot for the IWGP Jr. Heavyweight Championship on September 24th against Taguchi, but Taguchi would win with the Dodon.

 In 2008 Tiger Mask continued having success in New Japan.
 In the Best of the Super Jr. Tournament, Tiger Mask won his block but lost to eventual winner Wataru Inoue in the semi-finals.
 In July New Japan had a IWGP Jr. Heavyweight Title Tournament to crown a new champion as Inoue had vacated the title.
 Tiger Mask defeated Ryusuke Taguchi, AKIRA, and Prince Devitt to win the championship for the 4th time.
 He did not have any successful defenses before his title match with Low Ki on September 21st, and Low Ki would score the big upset to take away Tiger Mask's title.
 On December 7th, Tiger Mask confronted Low Ki and he will receive a re-match in 2009.